Scooters, Mopeds, Etc... in Kentucky

-You don't need a moped license if you plan to operate the vehicle on private property only; however, if you plan to ride on streets or highways you'll need to obtain a Kentucky moped license and register the moped.
+You don't need a moped license if you plan to operate the vehicle on private property only; however, if you plan to ride on streets or highways you'll need to obtain a Kentucky moped license.

 You must be at least 16 years old to apply for your moped license.
 If you already have a driver's or motorcycle license or permit, it will suffice.
 You won't need a moped license, too.

-Apply for your moped license at your local County Clerk's office.
+Apply for your moped license at your local Transportation Cabinet's County Clerk's office.

 The application process for a Kentucky moped license is much like that of a driver's permit.
 You'll complete a driver license application as well as take the written and vision exams.

 If you successfully pass your exams, the clerk will issue you a KY moped license.
-You can keep it until you obtain a motorcycle or driver's license, at which point you'll need to submit your moped license to the County Clerk's office.
+You can keep it until you obtain a motorcycle or driver's license, at which point you'll need to submit your moped license to the Transportation Cabinet's County Clerk's office.

 Even with a moped license or regular driver's license, a moped is not allowed on any public highways that have a minimum speed limit above 30 MPH.